LukeStampfli/EmbeddedFPSExample/docs-src/guide/room-system-part-2-server-side.md

     }
 ```

-We all change the RemoveRoom function because we can Close rooms now to:
+We also change the RemoveRoom function because we can Close rooms now:
 ```csharp
     public void RemoveRoom(string name)
     {